terrier-org/terrier-core/doc/quickstart_experiments.md

    c.
 The corresponding relevance assessments file (or qrels) for the topics - specified by `trec.qrels` or `-q` option to `batchevaluate`.

 2. Let's do a retrieval run.
 The `batchretrieve` command instructs Terrier to do a batch retrieval run, i.e. retrieving the documents estimated to be the most relevant for each query in the topics file.
-However, instead of having the `trec.topics` property set in the `terrier.properties` file, we specify it on the command line using the -t option (all other configuration will remain using Terrier's default settings):
+However, instead of having the `trec.topics` property set in the `terrier.properties` file, we specify it on the command-line using the -t option (all other configuration will remain using Terrier's default settings):

 ```
     $bin/terrier batchretrieve -t share/vaswani_npl/query-text.trec